zhenrong-wang/now-aes-ecb/README.md

-# NOW-AES: An AES-ECB Implementation in the Project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now)
+# NOW-AES: An AES-128-ECB Implementation in the Project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now)

 # 1. Background